intel-analytics/ipex-llm/python/nano/example/pytorch/inference_pipeline/resnet/README.md

 # Bigdl-nano InferenceOptimizer example on Cat vs. Dog dataset

 This example illustrates how to apply InferenceOptimizer to quickly find acceleration method with the minimum inference latency under specific restrictions or without restrictions for a trained model.
 For the sake of this example, we first train the proposed network(by default, a ResNet50 is used) on the [cats and dogs dataset](https://storage.googleapis.com/mledu-datasets/cats_and_dogs_filtered.zip), which consists both [frozen and unfrozen stages](https://github.com/PyTorchLightning/pytorch-lightning/blob/495812878dfe2e31ec2143c071127990afbb082b/pl_examples/domain_templates/computer_vision_fine_tuning.py#L21-L35).
-Then, by calling `optimize()`, we can obtain all avaliable accelaration combinations provided by BigDL-Nano for inference.
+Then, by calling `optimize()`, we can obtain all available accelaration combinations provided by BigDL-Nano for inference.
 By calling `get_best_mdoel()` , we could get an accelerated model whose inference is 7.8x times faster.

 ## Prepare the environment